All Episodes

 It'll be fine.

-Um, quick break.
+All right, quick break.

-More with our polsters, Matt Towery, Robert Cahaley, and your calls on the other side.
+Matt Towery, Robert Cahaley, and your calls on the other side.

-You know, I'm looking at closing arguments, and I went through this in great specificity, and I I went over some of it earlier in the program today, and it I think it we now have the strategy, the closing arguments are beginning to be set.
+You know, I'm looking at closing arguments, and I went through this in great specificity, and I went over some of it earlier in the program today.

-And I think with that said, I think I have an idea for Trump what Trump's closing argument should be.
+And I think with that said, I think I have an idea for Trump, what Trump's closing argument should be.

-He suggests that Trump will put non-white people in camps.
+She suggests that Trump will put non-white people in camps.

-Raphael Warnock that Trump will be dangerous to women and black men, Joyless Behar, Trump is a fascist.
+Raphael Warnock, that Trump will be dangerous to women and black men.

-James Carvel, Trump is a Nazi.
+James Carville, Trump is a Nazi.

-Because we've heard nothing but this incendiary rhetoric against Trump and they're just ratcheting it up in the final days of the campaign.
+And I think that then therein lies their big problem because we've heard nothing but this incendiary rhetoric against Trump, and they're just ratcheting it up in the final days of the campaign.

-And if Donald Trump points out are the borders more secure, are your towns and cities safer and more secure?
+And if Donald Trump points out, are the borders more secure?

-Uh how how do you feel when you go to the grocery store and you're dealing with Harris Biden inflation and prices up 25, 30 percent?
+How do you feel when you go to the grocery store and you're dealing with Harris Biden inflation and prices up 25, 30 percent?

 How are you feeling when you fill up your gas tank and you're paying a buck, buck fifty, whatever it is more a gallon?

-Uh and how do you think about America's role in the world?
+And how do you think about America's role in the world?

 That's my final argument.